Zachhi/FlockingBoids-VS/README.md

 # Flocking Boids
-This program simulates how fish behave (flock) in large groups, and how they run from a predator when flocking
+This program simulates how fish behave (flock) in large groups, and how they run from a predator when flocking.

 A major part of this program was to make it look as clean as possible.
 I focused on having it look professionally done, and I put a lot of thought into the design of the simulation itself.
 There have been plenty of flocking boid programs done, and I wanted mine to pop out and look better than any others.
 If you search for flocking boid programs around the web, almost all of them look the same, with a select few that really blow you away.
+I think this simulation is worth a look at, so go ahead and scroll to the Demo section to watch the youtube video.

 The base idea comes from Craig Reynolds, who developed a model for flocking in 1986.
 More can be read here: https://www.red3d.com/cwr/boids/